John Gamgee

 John Gamgee (1831–1894) was a British veterinarian and inventor.
 He specialised in the contagious diseases of larger animals: primarily cattle and horses.

 Life

-Gamgee was born in 1831 in Florence, Italy, the son of Joseph Gamgee (1801–1895), a Scottish veterinarian formerly living in Essex, and his wife, Mary Ann West (1799–1873).
+Gamgee was born in 1831 in Florence, Grand Duchy of Tuscany, the son of Joseph Gamgee (1801–1895), a Scottish veterinarian formerly living in Essex, and his wife, Mary Ann West (1799–1873).
 John was a sibling of Arthur Gamgee, a biochemist, and Dr Sampson Gamgee, a surgeon and pioneer of aseptic surgery.
 Gamgee was educated at a number of institutions across Italy, Germany and Switzerland before graduating from the Royal Veterinary College in London in 1852.